LiukangWu/CytoCommunity-plus/README.md

 **(4)** **(Optional, for multi-condition datasets only)** A graph label file for each image (sample), named as **"[image name]_GraphLabel.txt"**.
 Note that [image_name] should be consistent with your customized image names listed in the "ImageNameList.txt".
 This file contains an integer label (e.g., "0", "1", "2", etc) that indicates the condition of each image (sample) in the weakly-supervised learning framework. !!Must begin with 0.

-**!!!Example input files can be found under the directory "CODEX_SpleenDataset/".**

 #### Run the following steps in Windows Powershell or Linux Bash shell:

-#### 0. (optional, for single-condition datasets only) Use Step0 to generate pseudo-spatial maps by shuffling cell types in real spatial maps
+#### Step 0. (optional, for single-condition datasets only) Use this step to generate pseudo-spatial maps by shuffling cell types in real spatial maps.

 This step generates a folder "Step0_Output" containing pseudo-spatial maps created by randomly shuffling cell type labels while maintaining original spatial coordinates.
 Each pseudo-sample will have corresponding "pseudo" prefixed files alongside the original samples.